Hormonal Therapy for Cancer

 Hormones are chemical messengers that regulate specific body functions.
 They are produced by various glands in the body and enter the blood stream, where they travel to other tissues and exert their influence.
 Certain hormones can influence the growth of cancerous tumors.
 Hormonal therapy is used in cancer treatment to augment or interfere with the activity of these hormones.

 Hormones are responsible for many functions in our bodies.
 For example, the thyroid gland secretes thyroid hormone, which has a role in the regulation of body temperature, reproduction, bone health, and glucose metabolism—just to name a few.
 The parathyroid gland secretes parathyroid hormone, which is the single most important hormone controlling the calcium balance of the blood.
-The gonads produce the steroidal sex hormones: estrogen, progesterone, and testosterone, which, among other things, are responsible for the secondary sex characteristics in women and men.
+The gonads (testes in men and ovaries in women) produce the steroidal sex hormones: estrogen, progesterone, and testosterone, which are responsible for the secondary sex characteristics.
 These examples, which represent only a handful of the hormones circulating in our bodies, illustrate how essential hormones are to health.

 How does hormonal therapy work?